CLIMADA-project/climada_python/doc/development/index.rst

 Very minimal instruction for contributing can be found below.

-If you are interested in contributing to Climada, we recommand you to start with the :doc:`Overview <Guide_CLIMADA_Development>` part of this guide.
+If you are interested in contributing to CLIMADA, we recommand you to start with the :doc:`Overview <Guide_CLIMADA_Development>` part of this guide.

 .. include:: ../../CONTRIBUTING.md